itbleich/itbleich.github.io/_tabs/publications.md

   <div style="flex:1;">

     <p style="margin-top:0;">
-      In this study, we investigated the visual processing strategies used by locusts during collective-motion-related decision-making.
-In addition, based on our behavioral findings, we propose a cognitive mechanism by which an agent engaged in collective motion can infer the relative heading of its neighbors.
+      Based on behavioral findings, we propose a cognitive mechanism by which an agent engaged in collective motion can infer the relative heading of its neighbors.
     </p>

   </div>